tripitakit/mlst2dist/README.md

 Any call value that isn't an integer is converted to 0.
 The program then calculates a matrix of pairwise dissimilarities using a Hamming Distance modified with correction for missing data (the allele-calls converted to 0s).

-The distance algorithm implemented in mlst2dist.py is described in Galpern P, Manseau, M, Hettinga P, Smith K, and Wilson P. (2012) allelematch: an R package for identifying unique multilocus genotypes where genotype error and missing data may be present.
-Molecular Ecology Resources 12:771-778

 The dissimilarity matrix output is saved to disk with default PHYLIP square matrix format, or optional TSV format.